-## Migrating VMs to Compute Engine Migration is not just a single step.
-The following sections describe the recommended steps. ### Designing the migration
+## Migrate VMs to Compute Engine Migration is not just a single step.
+The following sections describe the recommended steps. ### Design the migration

-In a section of the page that summarizes the following subheadings—for example, an H2 section that discusses the following H3 sections—use the phrase in the following sections to connect the headings together.
+In a section of the page that summarizes the subheadings that follow—for example, an H2 section that discusses the following H3 sections—use the phrase in the following sections to connect the headings together.
 Don't use the phrases in this section or in these sections because these phrases are too ambiguous.